-If you are repatriated to Australia for a reason covered in your policy, your return ticket would not be covered by your policy – you would usually need to foot the cost of an economy ticket for the return journey.
+If you’re repatriated to Australia for a reason covered in your policy, your return ticket would usually not be covered – you would usually need to foot the cost of an economy ticket for the return journey.
 Like most other travel insurance policies, other claims arising from the following scenarios are usually not covered:

 For more information, take a look at some other common travel insurance exclusions.
 Also, be sure to check the Product Disclosure Statement (PDS) of your policy to fully understand what is and isn’t covered.

 Your age can affect the length of cover provided by your one-way insurance.
-Some providers allow for a maximum of one day to one year of coverage for those aged up to 65 years until they reach their final destination, while reducing coverage to a maximum of 90 days for those 66 to 100 years old until they reach their final destination.
+Some providers allow cover for a maximum of one year for those aged up to 65 until they reach their final destination while reducing coverage to a maximum of 90 days for those aged 66 to 100.

-Pre-existing health conditions may not be covered by one-way insurance policies, or may be incur a higher premium.
+Pre-existing health conditions may not be covered by one-way insurance policies or may incur a higher premium.
 Be sure to disclose all conditions with your provider before you travel.
 Should you not disclose your health condition and require urgent medical attention overseas, you might not be covered.

 You might face a scenario where you have to return home sooner than expected.
 Usually, standard one-way travel insurance covers you for a short period, and anything after that time is not covered.
 In this scenario, you may need to purchase another policy to cover any losses you may incur on your return trip home.